The Clear Advantages of Near Net Shape (NNS) Casting of Expendable Refractories

 NNS Blog Article Image 3

 This picture shows two plungers that were removed after use in green glass.
-The top plunger is a competitor's plunger, and the bottom plunger is the Pyrotek plunger.
+The top plunger is a competitor's plunger, and the bottom plunger is a Pyrotek plunger.
+There is a clear lack of internal porosity in the Pyrotek plunger, and this helps reduce glass corrosion, leading to longer service life.

 Reduced Lead Times

-Pyrotek has a reputation for having class leading ex-works lead times.
-It can manufacture goods in as little as three weeks if production volumes allow, but Pyrotek's normal lead times are 5-6 weeks ex-works.
-"We can do this because we do not have to wet machine and then dry the products before packing, meaning we can cut out this lengthy procedure," Chevolleau says.
+Pyrotek has a reputation for having class-leading ex-works lead times.
+It can manufacture goods in as little as two weeks if production volumes allow, but Pyrotek's normal lead times are 5-6 weeks ex-works.
+This is possible because Pyrotek doesn't wet the machine, re-measure, and then dry the products before packing, cutting these lengthy procedures.

 Reduced Material Usage

 Pyrotek’s commitment to manufacturing sustainable products is supported by its NNS process.
-With no machining wastage in the process, Pyrotek helps its customer not only save raw materials, but also eliminates additional resource needs like energy and water to perform machining.
+With no machining wastage in the process, Pyrotek not only saves on raw materials needed, it also eliminates the water and energy that would be needed for machining.

 For more information, contact Product Manager and Sales Engineer Paul Chevolleau, pauche@pyrotek.com.